Hgoatly/Discover-Skane/readme.md

 ### Imagery:
 - Images of Skåne were chosen for the site that were considered to be both striking, and appropriate for their context.
 The landing page image was chosen as a visual metaphor for entering Skåne via the famous Öresund bridge.
-- Other appropriate images were chosen to represent different
+- Other appropriate images were chosen to represent different sections:
-sections:
+    - A picture of a beautiful meadow in the Skåne countryside was chosen as the hero image on the 'Main Content' page, with the site logo superimposed on it.
     - A picture of a pine forest was chosen for the 'Lakes and Forests' section.
     - A picture of a beach in Skåne was chosen for the 'Beautiful Beaches' section.
     - A picture of a castle in Skåne was chosen for the 'City and Culture' section.